 SAG participants that propose to discuss a policy change, Program design, or other topic relevant for discussion at SAG shall demonstrate fact-based support of their recommendation prior to discussion at SAG.
 Support includes, but is not limited to, background, research, and data analysis.

+3.11 Income Qualified Topics

+All income qualified items discussed through SAG, SAG Working Groups, and/or SAG Subcommittees should be grouped so that interested income qualified participants can participate in targeted way in SAG meetings, where reasonably possible.

-3.10 Consensus Decision-Making
+3.12 Consensus Decision-Making

 The SAG does not make use of formal voting.
 If the Commission directs a specific decision or action to the SAG, consensus decision-making will be used to reach agreement.
 Consensus decision-making is in the nature of settlement discussions.
 As a matter of general agreement, positions or statements made during SAG meetings shall not be used by any party to contradict or impeach another party’s position, or prove a party’s position, in a Commission proceeding.